How to design a website

 - Use your coding skills (in html, PHP, flash etc)

 If you’re looking at this website, we’re assuming that you have decided against hiring a website designer, you have no coding skills, but you’d like to make your website yourself!

 Which leaves you with the option of a do-it-yourself site builder or content management system.

-If your website will consist of an application such as forums or a retail shop, or a content management system, you will be customizing the layout of the application or content management system, rather than designing a layout from scratch.
+If your website will consist of an application such as forums or a retail shop, or a content management system like the incredibly popular WordPress, you will be customizing the layout of the application or content management system, rather than designing a layout from scratch.